Uncovering and Circumventing Noise in Quantum Algorithms via Metastability

 The noiseless outcome $\rho_f^{\mathrm{ideal}}$ is immediately recovered by formally setting all exponential factors $e^{ \sum_k \lambda_{i_k}^k } \to 1$ in Eq.~\eqref{Eq:RhoN}.
-Consequently, given a set of noise generators $\{\mathcal{L}_k\}$, optimizing a quantum algorithm for noise resilience amounts to minimizing the decay associated with the exponential terms.
+Consequently, given a set of noise generators $\{\mathcal{L}_k\}$, optimizing the noise resilience of a quantum algorithm corresponds to minimizing the contributions associated with these exponential terms.